 Professional Master Financial Aid (PMFA)

 The Faculty of Information provides financial assistance to students through a combination of grants and awards.
-The PMFA, offered through the Faculty of Information, is a grant that attempts to fill the financial gap for full-time students who receive the maximum amount of government financial aid available, but whose funding doesn’t cover all financial need.
+The PMFA, offered through the Faculty of Information, is a grant that attempts to fill a portion of the financial gap for full-time students who receive the maximum amount of government financial aid available, but whose funding doesn’t cover all financial need.
 Funding is being assessed once each academic year.